-The following instructions may help you choose good-quality dates at any market.
+The following tips will help you choose good-quality dates at any market.

-- Some bloggers or experts might tell you to avoid dates with crystallized sugar or impurities on their skins.
+- Some may tell you to avoid dates with crystallized sugar or impurities on your skin.
 They think they are not as fresh as you might like.”
 This is 100% inaccurate.
-You can get rid of the white matter fairly easily by folding the dates in a wet towel.
+You can easily get rid of the white matter by folding the dates in a wet towel.

-- Watch for larva when eating dates as they tend to attract insects due to concentrated sugar.
-But it should not worry you much.
-You can buy date products instead of whole dates.
-Date ingredients include date syrup, date paste, stuffed date, or pitted.
-They are disinfected during processing.
+- Watch for larvae when eating dates, as they attract insects due to concentrated sugar.
+But that should not worry you much because you can always buy ingredients to avoid this problem.
+They are disinfected during production.

-- For baking or where you need a large number of dates, the dried dates can be great.
-They are super easy to chop and throw right into a scone mix or a tagline, but if you want them to be moister, you can soak them in hot boiling water before use.
+- Whole dates are super easy to chop and throw right into a scone mix or a tagline, but if you want them to be moist, you can soak them in hot boiling water before use.
 This makes them more ‘squidgy,’ which is excellent if you need them to act as a cover.
 You can soak them in tea or brandy for a more adult treat.

 - If you only need a small number of dates, you can spend a few more dollars to buy notable dates.
 These are great for topping a cake or a salad.
 They create a massive contrast in your masterpiece’s look, texture, and taste.

-Finally, you can store dates in an airtight container either in the fridge for more than two years or at room temperature for a few months.
-They have the lowest moisture content of any whole fruit, only between 15 to 27%, meaning they’re naturally dehydrated!
+You can store dates in an airtight container either in the fridge for a few years or at room temperature for several months.
+Dates are naturally dehydrated; they have the lowest moisture content of any whole fruit, ranging from 15 to 27% of its weight.

 Date products come with a label indicating their storage conditions.
 But they usually can last for two years at room temperature.